Diegoescalonaro/react-simple-truffle-box/README.md

   Starting the development server...
 ```

 3. OPTIONAL: Build the application for production using the build script.
-A production build will be in the `dist/` folder.
+A production build will be in the `dist/` folder  🔎
 ```sh
 cd client
 npm run build